Jain Councils: History, List and Reasons

 • The first Council was presided over by Sthulbhadra under the patronage of Chandragupta Maurya in Pataliputra.

-• The meeting was believed to be held in 300 BCE.
+• The meeting was believed to have been held in 300 BCE.

-• Faced with a potential loss of Mahavira’s oral teachings due to a twelve-year famine, the council aimed to compile and standardize them.
+• Faced with a potential loss of Mahavira’s oral teachings due to a twelve-year famine, the council aimed to compile and standardise them.

 • After twelve years of meticulous efforts, eleven Angas (limbs) – canonical texts encompassing Mahavira’s doctrines, ethics, and cosmology were compiled.